xiaodonghan-ms/flexstar/README.md

 This initiative not only simplifies log analysis but also encourages community involvement, making it a valuable resource for users seeking to improve their operational efficiency.

+All Python submodules within the module folder can be executed independently from the main module.
+Each submodule can operate with or without a graphical user interface (GUI).
+Additionally, the main module has the capability to run each submodule as a subprocess, providing flexibility and enhancing modularity in execution.

 ![image](https://github.com/user-attachments/assets/8632ddc2-86fc-446f-919f-23398e2f4419)